FlyVoid/THU-21S-Cpp-Programming/README.md

 # THU-C-Programming
-The source codes of C++ Programming course assignments of Tsinghua Univerisity, which includes five algorithm problems.
+The source codes of C++ Programming course assignments of Tsinghua Univerisity, which includes some assignment answers.